 “Then we turn the talking into singing… I turn spoken “LO” into a sustained tone, and now I’m singing it, easy and forward and with a bit of volume, but not pushing.
 The “LO” sounds and feels different than the higher note, “Hel-“.
 For now, it’s okay that it is VERY different.
 Gradually they will learn how to blend the different registers so that high and low notes alike sound as if the same person is singing them!
 Try it — with this vocal warm-up exercise, every student I’ve ever had has been able to sing the low note with better volume.

 As we continue to use the “Hel-LO” over multiple lessons, the singing muscles memorize the feeling of the drop into chest voice, and it becomes easier to switch to it from head voice, and to blend the two.

 “The third vocal exercise is pretty new in my studio, but I like it so much I’ve been using it a lot.
 Kids really get “in touch” with the movement of their larynx as it travels up and down throughout this vocal warm-up.”

 Do you have other suggestions?
-Share them with us below in the comment section!
+Share them with us in the online Amplify community.

 Kristen Rencher, Senior Manager, Member and Student Programs, February 13, 2015. © National Association for Music Education (NAfME.org)